0xdeafcafe/crpc-dotnet/README.md

 			// What kind of auth do we want? opts.Authentication = AuthenticationType.AllowInternalAuthentication;

-			// Register a method. endpoint, method name, date (yyyy-mm-dd or "preview") opts.Register<string>("get_name", "2020-04-26", rpc.GetName);
+			// Register a method. endpoint name, version (yyyy-mm-dd or "preview"), rpc method, and optionally the json schema string opts.Register<string>("get_name", "2020-04-26", rpc.GetName);
 		});
 	}